sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The [Web Experience Toolkit](https://wet-boew.github.io/wet-boew/index-en.html) (WET) is an award-winning front-end framework for building websites that are accessible, usable, interoperable, mobile friendly and multilingual by using a collection of flexible and themeable templates and reusable components.
 WET is being used today on most GC Websites including Canada.ca.

-Between 2018 and 2019 when TBS wrote the direction and guidance for open standards and OSS, the Technical Architecture team at ESDC were working on the ESDC OSS Management Framework.
+Between 2018 and 2019, when TBS wrote the direction and guidance for open standards and OSS, the Technical Architecture team at ESDC were working on the ESDC OSS Management Framework.
 The framework was endorsed at ESDC EARB on March 16, 2021 with one of the main recommendations to establish an OSS Program Office (or CoE) to take on the responsibility and further define the process and reporting requirements.
 No further actions have been taken since then.

-Some teams in IITB are working in the open (DTS, IT Strategy, ...) and some OSS are part of technical bricks or available, but it's still a minority.
+Some teams in IITB are working in the open (DTS, IT Strategy, ...) and some OSS solutions are part of technical bricks or directly available to end users, but it's still a minority.

 ### The right balance

-This strategy comes with an action plan that details how ESDC will encourage and leverage open standards and OSS development practices to co-create, share and reuse across the organization.
+This strategy comes with an Action Plan that details how ESDC will encourage and leverage open standards and OSS development practices to co-create, share and reuse across the organization.
-In addition to this internal focus on an open working culture, the strategy and action plan provide for increasing outreach to open standards and OSS communities and will help ESDC work in the open to become a strong force in the community of Canadian public administrations actively involved in open standards and OSS.
+In addition to this internal focus on an open working culture, the strategy and Action Plan provide for increasing outreach to open standards and OSS communities and will help ESDC work in the open to become a strong force in the community of Canadian public administrations actively involved in open standards and OSS.

-With these internal and external activities, the strategy and action plan constitute practical instruments to help achieve the digital transformation of ESDC.
+With these internal and external activities, the strategy and Action Plan constitute practical instruments to help achieve the digital transformation of ESDC.

 ### Recommendations